 Physician-scientist honored for his pioneering work in cancer immunology

-Dr. Antoni Ribas, professor of medicine at the David Geffen School of Medicne and director of the Tumor Immunology Program at the UCLA Jonsson Comprehensive Cancer Center, has been awarded the American Association of Cancer Research’s sixth annual AACR-CRI Lloyd J. Old Award in Cancer Immunology.
+Dr. Antoni Ribas, professor of medicine at the David Geffen School of Medicine and director of the Tumor Immunology Program at the UCLA Jonsson Comprehensive Cancer Center, has been awarded the American Association of Cancer Research’s sixth annual AACR-CRI Lloyd J. Old Award in Cancer Immunology.

 The award recognizes scientists for their highly significant and innovative research in cancer immunology that has had a far-reaching impact on the cancer field.
 Ribas will be honored with the award during the AACR Annual Meeting 2018, to be held April 14 to 18 in Chicago.